 Holistic Remedies for the Common Cold

 Sounds like somebody is coming down with a cold.
 Well, that’s pretty common.
 After all, it is that time of year.
-The good news is that there are natural, holistic remedies and daily prevention methods to help combat seasonal sneezes.
+The good news is that there are natural, holistic cold remedies and daily prevention methods to help combat seasonal sneezes.